pdevine/docs/4-admin/system-tables.md

 ```

 Documents can be inserted into `users` to create new users and deleted to remove them.
 You cannot change the `id` value of an existing document, only change or remove passwords via `update`.

+Non-admin user accounts may be granted write permission on the `users` table to allow them to change their own password.
+This permission will not allow them to write to any other document in the table, or insert or delete any documents (including their own).
+The `admin` user can perform any read and write operation.

 ## permissions ##